skumar070619/maven-1/README.md

-changes done by developers on loans branch
+changes done by developers on master branch